inet-framework/inet/showcases/tsn/gatescheduling/tsnsched/doc/index.rst

 .. figure:: media/seqchart3.png
     :align: center

-Note that the frames are forwarded immediatelly by the switches.
+Note that the frames are forwarded immediately by the switches.

 The following sequence chart shows frame transmissions, with the best effort gate state displayed on the axes for the two switches.